MLH/mlh-localhost-github/README.md

 Embedded JavaScript templates

-## Prerequisites to run this application:
+## Try the application locally, if you want!

 ### Google Maps API Key

 To use the Google Maps JavaScript API, you will ned an API Key.
 The [API key](https://developers.google.com/maps/documentation/javascript/get-api-key) is used to track API requests associated with your project for usage and billing.
 To learn more about API keys, see the API Key Best Practices and the FAQs.

 Read the [tutorial](docs/tutorial.md) and configure your [API Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

 ## Adding a new location